-* Since being installed on campus, refillable water bottle stations have been used 900,000 times.
+* Since being installed on campus, refillable water bottle stations have been more than 1 million times.
 That’s a lot of plastic kept out of landfills.

-* More than 3,000 solar panels are set to be installed on campus through a renewable energy program expected to generate over a million kilowatt hours of electricity annually — with no capital investment or upfront costs to Connecticut tax payers.
+* More than 3,000 solar panels were installed on campus through a renewable energy program expected to generate over a million kilowatt hours of electricity annually — with no capital investment or upfront costs to Connecticut tax payers.